hink123/simon/README.md

 # Simon

 ### Simon is a classic memory game that requires a user to repeat a growing sequnece of colors and tones.
-Note: Current API has been shutdown, searching for a replacement.

 ##